-Peacham is a rural town where agriculture and dairy farming in particular, has long served as a touchstone for our rural identity.
+Peacham is a rural town where agriculture and dairy farming in particular, have long served as a touchstone for our rural identity.
 Increasingly, residents have expressed concern for the future of agriculture in Peacham.
 As dairy farmers become further challenged by higher production costs, tax burdens, and lower prices for milk, the likelihood of farms going out of business increases.
 In recent years the subdivision of lands formerly used for agriculture has heightened our awareness that agriculture needs to be strongly supported if it is to remain viable.
-Public input received at the town plan meetings on this issue supports the town's taking a two-prong approach: 1.)
-Continue to explore tax stabilization measures, financial supports and creative programs to help our remaining farms and farmers; and 2.)
-Ensure that our local land use policies and regulations guide any development that does occur on agricultural parcels in ways that protect the land's current agricultural use or the potential for future agricultural use.